AdaCore/learn/content/courses/ada_2022_whats_new/chapters/image_redefine.rst

 Redefining the :ada:`'Image` attribute
 ======================================

-In Ada 2022 you can redefine 'Image attribute for your type.
+In Ada 2022 you can redefine :ada:`'Image` attribute for your type.
 Corresponding syntax has been changed several times.
 Let's see how does it work in GNAT Community 2021.

 .. note::